danielwatson6/hate-speech-project/README.md

 #### Model visualization

 During and after training, the training and validation losses are plotted in TensorBoard.
-To visualize, run `tensorboard --logdir=model_files` and open [localhost:6006](localhost:6006) in the browser.
+To visualize, run `tensorboard --logdir=experiments` and open [localhost:6006](localhost:6006) in the browser.

 #### Embedding visualization